 Think seasonally, too.
 Although there’s no harm in listings for bikinis during the winter or knitwear in summer, place the more seasonal items at the top of your profile, so shoppers scouring for on-trend, in-season pieces see those first.

 Make your photos count

 Do your clothes justice and boost chances of a sale with great photos.
 A few in front of a clutter-free background, either flay lay style or on a hanger, and one of you wearing the item works perfectly.
-Never underestimate the power of good lighting (always shoot in natural daylight if you can), and become best friends with your iron.
+Never underestimate the power of good lighting (always shoot in natural daylight if you can), and become best friends with your iron or steamer.

 Learn the etiquette